Tag Archives: POETRY

 Vaillancourt Fountain, Embarcadero Plaza, San Francisco, California, by Armand Vaillancourt (photo by Peter Hartlaub)

-Venice, Italy (photo by Ekaterina Zagorska, Unsplash)
+Venice, Italy (photo by Ekaterina Zagorska on Unsplash)

 3. AS BUILDING MATERIAL